cdl-geneseo/geneseo-dictionary/M/Morgue-hours.md

 # Morgue hours

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Morgue hours

 Created by  Unknown User (krk5), last modified by  Unknown User (rch7) on Apr 13, 2019

 n.
 The times during which students may take refuge in the morgue to study.Source: Dictionary of Geneseo English, Fall 2006, GoodspeedSee above for definition of 'morgue'.
 Obsolete as of 2008.As of 2012, 5% knew the word and 3% believed it to be of local origin.(Craft, G-M, 2012)As of 2019, no students were able to identify this definition for &quot;Morgue hours.&quot;(Hirschhorn, G-M, 2019)